3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 Devilishly Good!
 # v2.3 Rewritten, now your printer just got even smarter!

-This macro pack will run on any compatible printer, giving you an amazingly adaptive & efforless feeling to using your machine!
+This macro pack will run on any compatible printer, giving you an amazingly adaptive & effortless feeling to using your machine!

 Plus a copy/paste how to install Klipper from scratch guide, which is jammed full of extras & advanced features!